 Alexandria, ACEnet’s summer AmeriCorps VISTA Associate is working with community partners and organizations to plan and implement marketing strategies to promote local food at the Nelsonville Farmers Market and other community events.
 She is also creating videos, infographics and other creative outlets, like photographs and storytelling will build the communications capacity of the healthy food access work in the area.

-Follow along with Alexandria’s work in this blog series: Alexandria’s Corner!
+Follow along with Alexandria’s work in her blog series!

 Supporting Market Access, One Farmer at a Time